3.4 Manager Support and Coaching

 Key Takeaways

-• SHRM-CP leadership scenarios often require HR to coach managers rather than replace them as decision owners.
+• SHRM-CP scenarios usually require HR to coach managers, not replace them as the decision owner of the employment relationship.

-• Coaching is strongest when it builds the manager's capability for the next similar situation.
+• Coaching is strongest when it builds the manager's capability for the next similar situation, not just the immediate fix.

-Managers are often the first people to notice performance, conduct, scheduling, conflict, or morale issues.
-HR supports them by turning concern into appropriate action.
-In SHRM-CP scenarios, HR should not automatically take over a manager's role, but HR also should not leave a manager alone when policy, fairness, or employee relations risk is involved.
+Managers are usually the first to notice performance, conduct, scheduling, conflict, or morale issues.
+HR's job is to turn that concern into appropriate action.
+In SHRM-CP scenarios, HR should not automatically take over the manager's role — the manager owns the employment relationship and the authority to direct work — but HR should not abandon the manager when policy, fairness, or employee-relations risk is involved.
+This balance is the heart of the manager-support competency.

 Good coaching starts with facts.
-HR should ask what happened, who was involved, what expectations were communicated, what documentation exists, and what outcome the manager wants.
-These questions help separate assumptions from observable behavior and prevent a rushed response based on frustration.
+Before advising, HR asks what happened, who was involved, what expectations were communicated, what documentation exists, and what outcome the manager wants.
+These questions separate assumptions from observable behavior and prevent a rushed response driven by frustration.

 Manager coaching structure

-• Review relevant policy, past practice, and any equity concerns.
+2. Review relevant policy, past practice, and any equity concerns (would a comparable employee be treated the same?).

-• Help the manager plan a clear employee conversation.
+3. Help the manager plan a clear employee conversation — specific, behavioral, forward-looking.

-• Decide whether HR should attend, observe, or remain in an advisory role.
+5. Decide whether HR should attend, observe, or remain advisory.

 Manager needHR coaching response